tars/tars-cli/README.md

 * Add module with different set of files.
 * Add empty page or copy an existing page.

-If you have any problems with TARS-CLI, please read the troubleshooting section [troubleshooting](#troubleshooting).
+If you have any problems with TARS-CLI, please read [the troubleshooting section](#troubleshooting).

 ## How to install